 - 1. Performance Studies numbers (to satisfy degree requirements for music majors): - 101.
-Two or three credits.

-Fall Term with weekly one-hour lessons.

-102. One credit.

-- 103. Two or three credits.
+Two\ or three credits.
+Fall Term with weekly one-hour lessons. - One credit.
+January Term with weekly onehour lessons. - 103.
+Two\ or three credits.
+Spring Term with weekly one-hour lessons. - 201.
+Two\ or three credits.
+Fall Term with weekly one-hour lessons. - One credit.
+January Term with weekly onehour lessons. - 203.
+Two\ or three credits.
 Spring Term with weekly one-hour lessons.

-- 201. Two or three credits.

-Fall Term with weekly one-hour lessons.

-- 202. One credit.

-- 203. Two or three credits.
+Culminates with full faculty jury for students intending to present a recital. - Two\ or three credits.
+Fall Term with weekly one-hour lessons. - 302.
+One credit.
+January Term with weekly one-hour lessons. - 303.
+Two\ or three credits.
 Spring Term with weekly one-hour lessons.
-Culminates with full faculty jury for students intending to present a recital. - 301.
-Two or three credits.

-Fall Term with weekly one-hour lessons.

-302. One credit.

-303. Two or three credits.

-Spring Term with weekly one-hour lessons.

-- 401. Two or three credits.

-- Fall Term with weekly one-hour lessons.
-402. One credit.

-- 402. One credit.

-- 403. Two or three credits.

-Spring Term with weekly one-hour lessons. - for students majoring in music education, therapy, business, history, theory and composition - Elective Performance Studies (requires approval of the appropriate performance area faculty).
+- 401. Two\ or three credits.
+Fall Term with weekly one-hour lessons. - 402.
+One credit.
+January Term with weekly one-hour lessons. - 403.
+Two\ or three credits.
+Spring Term with weekly one-hour lessons. - \ for students majoring in music education, therapy, business, history, theory and composition - Elective Performance Studies (requires approval of the appropriate performance area faculty).
 Open to all Converse students.
 Enrollments are limited by available resources.
 Students should check with the Petrie School of Music prior to registering for elective courses.